LREN-CHUV/maracker/doc/report/report.rst

         \end{center}

         This document describes the developpment process of an infrastructure.
-        This infrastructure is responsible for managin a distributed system.
+        This infrastructure is responsible for managing a distributed system.
-        The distributed system has been built using a GNU/Linux operating system and ZooKeeper, Mesos, Marathon, Chronos and Træfik.
+        The distributed system has been built using ZooKeeper, Mesos, Marathon, Chronos and Træfik on a GNU/Linux operating system.

         ZooKeeper is responsible for the synchronization between Mesos, Marathon and Chronos.
 Mesos, Marathon and Chronos take care of resources (CPU, RAM, volumes) management and sharing between the applications running on the cluster.
-Træfik does reverse-proxying onto the applications deployed on Marathon.
+Træfik does reverse-proxying onto the applications deployed on Marathon so that users can access them through their web browsers.

         On the top of that, an API called Maracker has been developped using Python Django framework.
-This API is used an application registery and allows users to ask applications deployment on the cluster using Marathon's API.
+This API is used as an applications registery and allows users to ask applications deployment on the cluster using Marathon's API.

         The whole infrastructure (ZooKeeper, Mesos, Marathon, Chronos, Træefik